 |IMPORTANT: Gainsight is upgrading Connectors 2.0 with Horizon Experience.
 This article applies to tenants which have been upgraded to the Horizon Experience for Connectors 2.0.
 If you are using Connectors 2.0 with the previous version, you can find the documentation here.|

-This article explains how to create a connection from Gainsight to BigQuery, create a data job, merge datasets, and configure job or Job chains in Gainsight.
+This article explains to admins about how to create a connection from Gainsight to BigQuery, create a data job, merge datasets, transform, and configure job or Job chains in Gainsight.

 Note: This document provides general guidance on creating a Connection and setting up Jobs because the use case of each job is different and needs unique configuration.
 For detailed information on creating any Job, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 Google BigQuery is a serverless, highly scalable cloud data warehouse designed for business agility.
 Users can store datasets in Google BigQuery and integrate these datasets into Gainsight org.